How to Employ Overseas Workers in Bulgaria

 - Permit for freelance activities - This document is issued by the Executive Director of the Employment Agency at the request of a third country national.
 This type of permit is only issued to third-country professionals who wish to pursue a freelance activity in Bulgaria.
 The freelance work permit on the basis of which the foreign national gains access to the Bulgarian labour market is later used in the application for long-term residence permit.
 "Freelance activity" can be defined as any economic activity carried out in a personal capacity, without a commitment to any particular employer long-term.
 While freelancers in Bulgaria do take on contract work for organisations and companies, they are ultimately self-employed.

-There are also some legislative rules, employment/labour laws and regulations you’ll want to make sure you understand before contracting foreign workers.
+Legislative rules, employment laws and regulations you will want to consider before contracting foreign workers

 An important aspect that should be under consideration is that you’ll want to create a clear, written employment agreement with any prospective overseas worker.
 In some cases, a major appeal of recruiting a foreign worker could be that as an employer your responsibilities to that employee will be slashed in terms of health and safety obligations.
 A good example of this is that the overseas worker will be covered by their mandatory health insurance and no additional monthly healthcare contributions (which is around 8% of their monthly salary) need to be paid/deducted from their pay.
 Yet just because you are not legally bound to offer third-country workers the same conditions you would offer an existing Bulgarian native employee does not mean you can afford to shun a basic employment contract.